 (Disclaimer: These are the measure’s core stipulations, but it’s critical to consult your legal team to understand the impact of the law on your business in particular, given we’re no legal experts by any means and the CCPA is much more nuanced than what’s described above.)

-As with General Data Protection Regulation (GDPR), strict enforcement of the CCPA regulation likely won’t occur until mid-2020, per California Attorney General Xavier Becerra.
+As with General Data Protection Regulation (GDPR), strict enforcement of the CCPA regulation won’t occur until mid-2020, per California Attorney General Xavier Becerra.

 However, that doesn’t mean marketers such as yourself shouldn’t modify and enhance their data collection protocols accordingly and build data privacy-oriented consent management strategies to ensure 100% compliance today with the consumer protection mandate.